GGarenov/wizard-creatures/instructions.md

 23. Implement All Posts Page
     - show each creature with image, name, species, description
     - add details button to every creature
+    - If no creatures "There are no posts yet..."
+24. Add details page (for creatures)
+    - If the user is the owner of the post should have "Edit" and "Delete" button
+    - If the user hasn't logged in - no buttons
+    - If the user is not the owner -> vote button

+25. Edit Creature
+    - Make edit button working, edit creatureUpdate and edint in postController and creatureService
+    - On succes redirect to current creature page